 America’s First Postmaster

 On November 5, 1639, Richard Fairbanks was made the first official postmaster in an American colony.
-Many consider this to be the first public postal service in America.

 In the early days of the colonies, many citizens attempted to keep in touch with people from their mother countries.
 When they sent letters to Europe, they could trust that their mail would be handled respectfully, passing through those countries’ respective postal systems.